google/or-tools/ortools/java/README.md

 ### Local Package

 The pipeline for `linux-x86-64` should be as follow:
-note: The pipeline will be similar for `darwin` and `win32-x86-64` architecture, don't hesitate to look at the CI log! ![Local Pipeline](doc/local_pipeline.svg)
+note: The pipeline will be similar for `darwin-x86-64` and `win32-x86-64` architecture, don't hesitate to look at the CI log! ![Local Pipeline](doc/local_pipeline.svg)
 ![Legend](doc/legend.svg)